 Are water- related issues integrated?
-Long- term time horizon (years) Please explain Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
-Vision 2030 is an evolution from APP's previous strategy Vision 2020 and has been developed through extensive internal and external consultation.
-Compared to Vision 2020, Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
+Long- term time horizon (years) Please explain Long-term business objectives Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
+Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
 Water is part of a vital ingredient for our production process; we use it in pulp and paper production and to produce steam at various stages of our processes.
 We recognize our responsibility to protect local water sources at each of our mill sites, we do this by minimizing consumption and ensuring the water we return to source meets the highest environmental standards.
 APP is also fully committed to supporting the SDGs.
 To devise our strategy of meeting these goals, we utilised the UN's SDG Compass tool to create a detailed map of APP's and our wider supply chain's activities and how these directly support the SDGs.
-Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
-Vision 2030 is an evolution from APP's previous strategy Vision 2020 and has been developed through extensive internal and external consultation.
-Compared to Vision 2020, Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
+Strategy for achieving long-term objectives Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
+Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
 Water is part of a vital ingredient for our production process; we use it in pulp and paper production and to produce steam at various stages of our processes.
 We recognize our responsibility to protect local water sources at each of our mill sites, we do this by minimizing consumption and ensuring the water we return to source meets the highest environmental standards.
 APP is also fully committed to supporting the SDGs.
 To devise our strategy of meeting these goals, we utilised the UN's SDG Compass tool to create a detailed map of APP's and our wider supply chain's activities and how these directly support the SDGs.
 We apply reuse, recycle & reduce '3R' strategy to the resource of water as we do materials-reduce, reuse, and recycle.
-At the end of 2020, we had achieved a water intensity reduction of 8%, as compared to a 2018 baseline Financial planning Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
-Vision 2030 is an evolution from APP's previous strategy Vision 2020 and has been developed through extensive internal and external consultation.
-Compared to Vision 2020, Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
+At the end of 2021, we had achieved a water intensity reduction of 10%, as compared to a 2018 baseline Financial planning Yes, water- related issues are integrated 5-10 Vision 2030 was launched in 2020, and it acted as our comprehensive strategy for sustainability from 2021 until 2030.
+Vision 2030 covers an increased range of issues, and is aligned with the UN Sustainable Development Goals, and the Paris Agreement on Climate Change.
 Water is part of a vital ingredient for our production process; we use it in pulp and paper production and to produce steam at various stages of our processes.
 We recognize our responsibility to protect local water sources at each of our mill sites, we do this by minimizing consumption and ensuring the water we return to source meets the highest environmental standards.
 APP is also fully committed to supporting the SDGs.
 To devise our strategy of meeting these goals, we utilised the UN's SDG Compass tool to create a detailed map of APP's and our wider supply chain's activities and how these directly support the SDGs.
 We apply reuse, recycle & reduce '3R' strategy to the resource of water as we do materials-reduce, reuse, and recycle.
-At the end of 2020, we had achieved a water intensity reduction of 8%, as compared to a 2018 baseline
+At the end of 2021, we had achieved a water intensity reduction of 10%, as compared to a 2018 baseline